 In statistics, the divorces in which at least one of spouses is a permanent resident of Estonia are counted.
-As the required registered residence data are received from the Population Register, the number of divorces counted in statistics depends on the data quality of the Population Register.
+As the required registered residence data are received from residency index and the Population Register, the number of divorces counted in statistics depends on the data quality of residency index and the Population Register.

 14. Timeliness and punctuality